• Skip to primary navigation

 Notes

-• Store in an air-tight container in the refrigerator for up to 5 days.
+• Store these chocolate peppermint protein balls in an airtight container in the refrigerator for up to 7 days or at room temperature for 5!

 Nutrition